 Is an immunity and leniency programme available for companies?
 If so, how does it operate?

 Yes.
-The Department of Justice (DOJ) has adopted a leniency programme, which provides complete immunity from criminal prosecution for the first company or individual that reports cartel conduct and meets the other leniency requirements (described below).
+The Department of Justice (DOJ) has adopted a Corporate Leniency Policy, which provides complete immunity from criminal prosecution for the first company or individual that reports cartel conduct and meets the other leniency requirements (described below).
 The DOJ permits an applicant to place a ‘marker’, which holds an applicant’s place in line while it gathers more information to support its request for leniency.
 On perfecting a marker, the Antitrust Division of the DOJ will issue a conditional leniency letter.
 The Antitrust Division will usually issue a final, unconditional leniency letter only after the completion of the investigation and any resulting prosecutions of the applicant’s co-conspirators.